Vlad-BloodMoon/os-partnership/README.md

 If the chosen partner is already partnered, the agent is informed the partnership failed (and why).
 The avatar is informed they must first dissolve their existing partnership.

-Once the agent has chosen a partner, the script goes into lockdown to prevent anyone else using it while the current partnering process is taking place.
-A partnering process takes priority over a dissolution.
+~~Once the agent has chosen a partner, the script goes into lockdown to prevent anyone else using it while the current partnering process is taking place.
+A partnering process takes priority over a dissolution.~~

+From version 1.0.7, the script can handle multiple requests by multiple avatars simultaneously.

 ## Files not included
 [Back to Top](#os-partnership)